hwayne/learntla-v2/docs/beginner/invariants.rst

     \A i, j \in 1..Len(s):
       i # j => s[i] # s[j]

-And then pass in ``<<"a", "b">>``.
+Then we pass in ``<<"a", "b">>``.
 There are four possible combinations of values for i and j.
 Let's write out the full truth table for every combination:

 .. list-table::
   :header-rows: 1